 The meeting was held at the UJA-Federation building in New York.

-They call me "NewsHound III," because I'm a smart Cookie, sniffing out stories all over the Boulder area.
+They call me "NewsHound IV," because I'm a clever Finnegan, sniffing out stories all over the Boulder area.
 I love Jewish holidays because the food is GREAT, especially the brisket.
 Well all the food.
-I was adopted from the Humane Society of Boulder Valley and have many friends there also looking for homes.
+I was a rescue pup and glad to be on the scent!

 We stand together in support and mourning of two deadly mass shootings that occurred over the weekend and are being investigated as hate crimes: one at a Buffalo, NY supermarket in a predominantly Black neighborhood, the other at Taiwanese church in Laguna Woods, CA.

 JEWISHcolorado, the ADL Mountain States Region, and the Jewish Community Relations

 Council stand with the community of Buffalo, New York where ten people have been murdered and

 three others injured at a grocery store in what authorities are calling an act of "racially motivated